 Where to Get a Student Loan for College

-With the rising price of tuition, fees, room, and board at four-year public colleges and private nonprofit institutions, more students in all income brackets have been taking out loans.
-The options are pretty straightforward.
+With the rising price of tuition, fees, and room and board at four-year public colleges and private nonprofit institutions, more students in all income brackets have been taking out loans.

 Prioritizing a Plan